 The statute of limitations is reduced to two years for a wrongful death claim.
 The time period begins on the date death occurs, not the date of the accident itself.
 If the unthinkable happens, you will need time to grieve.
 Seek a lawyer’s counsel as soon as you are ready.

 Even knowing the answers to these frequently asked questions, you will undoubtedly have questions of your own.
-Contact our team of lawyers at Lavent Law (305) 440-0450 and we will guide you through every step of the claims process.
+Contact our team of lawyers at Lavent Law, P.A.
+(305) 440-0450 and we will guide you through every step of the claims process.